TODO explain the scripting editor.

 • mix_color_rgb_normative(color1, color2) Mix two colors together using the normative rgb algorithm.
 Ussage: new_color = mix_color_rgb_normative(color1, color2)

 • mix_color_hsi(color1, color2, distance_obediance=true) Mix two colors together using the HSI avarage algorithm.
-The thirs parameter is optional (defaulting to true) and indicates if distant colors should get their brightness reduced once they’re mixed.
+The third parameter is optional (defaulting to true) and indicates if distant colors should get their brightness reduced once they’re mixed.
 Ussage: new_color = mix_color_hsi(color1, color2)

-• mix_color_interleaving Mix to colors based on a given range from 0.0 to 1.0.
+• mix_color_interleaving Mix two colors based on a given range from 0.0 to 1.0.
 If 0 is provided the first color will be returned, if 0.5 is given an even mixture of both and in case of 1 the second color.
 Usage: new_color = mix_color_interleaving(color1, color2, range)

 Event Management